Reaction to postponement of the Tokyo 2020 Olympics

-LONDON (Reuters) - Athletes, national associations and sporting federations from around the world reacted with sadness, relief and mainly goodwill to the postponement of the Tokyo 2020 Olympic Games on Tuesday because of the coronavirus pandemic.
+(Reuters) - Athletes, national associations and sporting federations worldwide reacted with sadness, relief and mainly goodwill to the postponement of the Tokyo 2020 Olympic Games on Tuesday because of the coronavirus pandemic.

-It is the first break in the four-year cycle for the summer Olympics since the 1940 and 1944 Games were cancelled because of World War Two.
+It is the first break in the four-year cycle for the summer Olympics since the 1940 and 1944 Games were canceled because of World War Two.
 Here are some reactions to the decision:

 IOC President Thomas Bach: